pointless-lang/pointless/site/pages/language/numbers/index.md

 ---
 title: "Language Reference: Numbers"
-summary: Numbers and numerical operators
+subtitle: Numbers and numerical operators
 ---

 Pointless uses a single number type for integers and decimal numbers.
 See the